 Provide details of data on the impact of the policy on people with multiple identities.
 Specify relevant Section 75 categories concerned.
-N/A Part 3.
-Screening decision If the decision is not to conduct an equality impact assessment, please provide details of the reasons.
-If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.

-If the decision is to subject the policy to an equality impact assessment, please provide details of the reasons.

-All public authorities' equality schemes must state the authority's arrangements for assessing and consulting on the likely impact of policies adopted or proposed to be adopted by the authority on the promotion of equality of opportunity.
+None Part 3.
+Screening decision If the decision is not to conduct an equality impact assessme provide details of the reasons. nt, please It is not considered necessary for this framework If the decision is not to conduct an equality impact assessment authority should consider if the policy should be mitigated or a policy be introduced. • No mitigation necessary please provide details of the reasons.
+N/A All public authorities' equality schemes must state the authority's arrangements for assessing and consulting on the likely impact of policies adopted or proposed to be adopted by the authority on the promotion of equality of opportunity.
 The Commission recommends screening and equality impact assessment as the tools to be utilised for such assessments.
 Further advice on equality impact assessment may be found in a separate Commission publication: Practical Guidance on Equality Impact Assessment.

-Mitigation

-When the public authority concludes that the likely impact is 'minor' and an equality impact assessment is not to be conducted, the public authority may consider mitigation to lessen the severity of any equality impact, or the introduction of an alternative policy to better promote equality of opportunity or good relations.
+Mitigation When the public authority concludes that the likely impact is 'minor' and an equality impact assessment is not to be conducted, the public authority may consider mitigation to lessen the severity of any equality impact, or the introduction of an alternative policy to better promote equality of opportunity or good relations.
 Can the policy/decision be amended or changed or an alternative policy introduced to better promote equality of opportunity and/or good relations?
 If so, give the reasons to support your decision, together with the proposed changes/amendments or alternative policy.